 Virtual prototype tests can be used to optimize vibration behavior in the early stages of new or further development.
 With the help of simulation, however, you not only achieve vibration optimization – an improvement in component or machine functionality, the reduction of machine noise or an increase in efficiency can also be (partial) goals.
 In short: You can develop more efficient and reliable machines in less time.

 FE and MBS calculations have a long tradition in our company.
-For more than 50 years we have been performing numerical simulations for customers from a wide range of industries.
+For more than 50 years we have been performing numerical simulations for customers from a wide range of industries – in all phases of the machine's life: from product development to production, commissioning and operation, right through to the end of the machine's service life.
 Depending on your needs, we can take over the entire process or provide support in the event of capacity bottlenecks or technically difficult issues.

 *"relevant" or "extremely relevant" for more than 75 percent; Online survey of 77 customers from the mechanical engineering industry in spring 2021